 6. Try to return the class to a normal schedule as quickly as possible.
 It may seem strange for "life to go on" after such a tragedy, but establishing normalcy can be a great comfort to yourself and your students.

-7. Be aware that the effects of the tragedy can remain (and possible affect class functioning) for an extended period of time.
+7. Be aware that the effects of the tragedy can remain (and possibly affect class functioning) for an extended period of time.
 Students more directly affected by the tragedy may need to ask for extra time to complete assignments, delay exams, attend memorial events, etc. While making accommodations in response to the tragedy, be certain to maintain the professional nature of the faculty/student relationship and the consistency of academic expectations.

 8. Do not be afraid to refer any student about whom you are concerned to the Counseling Center.
 The Counseling Center staff members are also available to provide support and suggestions to faculty on dealing with affected students and classes.
 To contact a counselor, please call 508.999.8648 or 8650 and relay the urgency of your need for a consultation.